GPSLog Labs Blog

 Like other filters, the Position filter can be saved to a tag so it will automatically be applied for any appropriate activity passing through that noisy signal area, meaning you'll never have to deal with messed up GPS data again.

-Filed under // discard filters filters position filter radius filter
+Filed under // discard filters filters position filter position filter

 New "Splat" filter